San Marino: Tax incentives

 Because San Marino's tax rate is lower than surrounding Italy's, many businesses choose to be based in San Marino to avoid the higher rates.
-San Marino boasts a corporate rate 6% lower than Italy (23%) and 4% lower than the EU average (21.3%).
+San Marino boasts a corporate rate 14.5% lower than Italy (23%) and 12.5% lower than the EU average (21.3%).
 This has made San Marino the tax haven of choice for many wealthy Italians and businesses.

 Tourism

 The tourism sector contributes over 22% of San Marino's GDP, with approximately 2 million tourists having visited in 2014.
+On average tourists spend about 2 nights in the republic making on average a tourist present per 3 residents at any given time.

 Conventions with Italy

 San Marino and Italy have engaged in conventions since 1862, dictating some economic activities in San Marino's territory.
 Cultivation of tobacco and production of goods which are subject to Italy's government monopoly are forbidden in San Marino.
 Direct import is forbidden; all goods coming from a third party have to travel through Italy before reaching the country.
 Although it is allowed to print its own postal stamps, San Marino is not allowed to coin its own currency and is obliged to use Italy's mint; the agreement does not affect the right of the Republic of San Marino to continue to issue gold coins denominated in Scudi (the legal value of 1 gold Scudo is 37.50 euros).
 Gambling is legal and regulated; however, casinos were outlawed prior to 2007.
 There is one legally operating casino.

-In exchange for these limitations, Italy provides San Marino with an annual stipend, provided at cost, of sea salt (not more than 250 tonnes per year), tobacco (40 tonnes), cigarettes (20 tonnes) and matches (unlimited amount).
+In exchange for these limitations, Italy provides San Marino with an annual stipend, provided at cost, of sea salt (not more than 250 tonnes per year), tobacco (40 tonnes), cigarettes (20 tonnes) and matches (unlimited number).
 At the border there are no formalities with Italy.
 However, at the tourist office visitors can purchase officially cancelled souvenir stamps for their passports.

 Population

 Demographics

-San Marino has a population of approximately 33,000, with 4,800 foreign residents, most of whom are Italian citizens.
-Another 12,000 Sammarinese live abroad (5,700 in Italy, 3,000 in the US, 1,900 in France and 1,600 in Argentina).
+As of September 2023, San Marino is estimated to number 33,896 residents.
+Of these, 28,226 have Sammarinese citizenship, while 4,881 have Italian citizenship, with 789 citizens of other countries.
+Another 13,000 Sammarinese live abroad (6,600 in Italy, 3,000 in the US, 2,000 in France and Argentina).
 The first census since 1976 was conducted in 2010.
 Results were expected by the end of 2011; however, 13% of families did not return their forms.

-The primary language spoken is Italian; Romagnol is also widely spoken.
+The official language of San Marino is Italian.
+The Sammarinese dialect of Romagnol is also spoken, mainly by the elderly.
+It is considered an endangered language.